TotalNoob1/ProgrammingPrompts/Intermediate/Week1/IntermediatePrompt.md

-Sort this sentence in alphabetical order using only one line of code in Python.
+Sort this sentence in alphabetical order using only one line of code.